New Student Registration & Orientation

 It is highly recommended that students register for an on campus orientation session, but we do understand that some schedule conflicts are unavoidable.
 New first-year students who are unable to attend orientation may register at another time with the class dean, either by appointment on campus or by phone/ video chat.
 Before registering for classes students should:

 - Complete the math assessment process on the New Student Portal.
 Please note that you may not register for math courses until you’ve completed the assessment.

 - If you have taken a year or more of Spanish, French or German in high school, or have prior experience with a language, complete the language assessment.
 You will need to know your Student ID number to create a login.
 Please note that you may not register for language courses until you’ve completed this process.
 The assessment uses students’ prior language background to determine which language class is best for a student’s first college-level course.
 Students may take the assessment only once for each language.
-Students who do not complete their assessment prior to matriculation, or who have studied a language other than French, German, or Spanish, may contact the chair of the Modern Languages department to schedule a time to complete it on a proctored basis with a language faculty member or designate.
+Students who do not complete their assessment prior to matriculation, or who have studied a language other than French, German, or Spanish, may contact the chair of the Language, Literature and Communication department to schedule a time to complete it on a proctored basis with a language faculty member or designate.

 - Contact your high school and ask them to send your final high school transcript showing the date your diploma was received.
 High School transcripts should be mailed to Central College Admission Office, 812 University Street, Pella, Iowa 50219.